-- 1. Students are not permitted to carry nonprescription medications to school. - 2.
-Any Non-prescription medications (over the counter) medicine will only be dispensed through doctor's orders. - 3.
-Non-prescription (over the counter) medications taken at school will be recorded in the first-aid log book by the person supervising the medication. - 4.
-The medication must be brought to school in the original over the counter container and be properly labeled.
+- 1. Students are not permitted to carry non-prescription (over the counter) (OTC) medications to school unless absolutely necessary. - 2.
+Non-prescription (OTC) medicine will only be dispensed through doctor's orders. - 3.
+Non-prescription (OTC) medications taken at school will be recorded in the first-aid log book by the person supervising the medication. - 4.
+The medication must be brought to school in the original over the counter and properly labeled container.